Content

 To calculate the calculate the third degree of Cash position the company's inventories must be included in addition to the factors already taken into account in the first two degrees of liquidity.
 These are the stocks of raw materials, auxiliary materials, operating materials, work in progress and finished goods that have been produced but not yet sold that are shown in the balance sheet.
 Advance payments for materials required are also included in inventories.

-A value of less than 120 % indicates that the total capital tied up in current assets is not sufficient to fully cover current liabilities.
-A result of over 200 % on the other hand, may indicate that the company has too many raw materials or merchandise in stock, tying up an excessive amount of capital.
-This tied up Cash position is then not available to cover running costs or repay current liabilities, which ultimately leads to a financial bottleneck. financial bottleneck can lead to a financial bottleneck.
+A value of less than 120% indicates that the total capital tied up in current assets is insufficient to cover current liabilities in full.
+A result of more than 200% , on the other hand, may indicate that the company has too many raw materials or merchandise in stock, tying up excessive amounts of capital.
+This tied-up Cash position is then not available to cover running costs or to repay current liabilities, which ultimately leads to a financial bottleneck .

 Cash position Calculating in the national economy - effects on the national budget

-Not only companies have to regularly calculate their calculate their liquidity ratios and check their solvency.
-The term Cash position also frequently appears in the economic news in connection with national and international monetary policy.
-Each state pursues its own monetary policy goals in order to strengthen the country's economy.
-By controlling the amount of money in circulation, a state can influence interest rates, prices and the demand for goods and services.
-In Europe, this regulation is carried out by the national central banks in close coordination and agreement with the European Central Bank (ECB) is responsible for this.
+It is not only companies that need to regularly calculate their liquidity ratios and check their solvency.
+The term Cash position also Cash position appears in economic news in connection with national and international monetary policy.
+While in business administration, specific key figures are calculated using, for example, the formula for the Cash position to check the short-term solvency of companies, countries consider the Cash position broader context via the control of the money supply.
+Each country pursues its own monetary policy goals in order to strengthen its economy.
+By controlling the money supply in circulation, a country can influence interest rates, prices, and the demand for goods and services.
+In Europe, this regulation is carried out by the national central banks in close coordination and consultation with the European Central Bank (ECB) .

 Across Europe, governments and central banks are working to ensure price stability through a balanced monetary and financial policy. price stability in the individual countries.
 In Germany, these measures are determined by the federal government and the Deutsche Bundesbank in Frankfurt am Main.
 The Bundesbank regularly determines how much money is in circulation and available to the economy.
 Changes in this money circulation have a direct impact on price trends, inflation and the country's economic growth.
 In order to fully understand and anticipate these consequences, it is also important in the state economy to regularly calculate the Cash position to calculate.